 - Do not deep discharge the battery below specified limits.

-If you are unsure of the amp hours or KWH of your battery, you can calculate these numbers by counting the cells in the battery case, knowing the ampere hour of each positive plate and the total number of plates.
+If you are unsure of the amp hours or kWh of your battery, you can calculate these numbers by counting the cells in the battery case, knowing the ampere-hour of each positive plate and the total number of plates.
 The model will generally give you this information.
 The model of the battery looks something like 12-110-15.
-In this example we can determine based on the model umber:
+In this example we can determine based on the model number: